-The following documents are required as part of an application for the renewal of a licence:
+The following documents are required as part of an application for the renewal of a licence.

-- Application form signed by the applicant; - Medical Certificate Form/ Medical self declaration (see above section regarding medical certificates); - Disclosure & Barring Service application form, together with original documentation to prove the applicant's identity in accordance with the requirements of the DBS; - Certificate of Good Conduct or other similar document and, if necessary, a certified English translation of it, from every country outside of the UK and Channel Islands in which the applicant has been for a continuous period of 3 months since the date of the applicant's last application for a driver's licence; - Driving licence Mandate, signed by the applicant, allowing the Council to verify their driving records with the DVLA, if the third anniversary of their last mandate shall occur before the expiry of the licence that the applicant is applying to be granted on renewal; and - Payment of the relevant fee for the grant of the licence, together with payment for any other costs. - Proof of completion of awareness training in child and adult sexual exploitation as prescribed or recognised by the council.
+- Application form signed by the applicant; - Criminal records declaration signed by the applicant; - Medical Certificate Form/ Medical self declaration (see above section regarding medical certificates)) - Criminal Records Bureau application form, together with original documentation to prove the applicant's identity in accordance with the requirements of the Criminal Records Bureau; - Certificate of Good Conduct or other similar document and, if necessary, a certified English translation of it, from every country outside of the UK and Channel Islands in which the applicant has been for a continuous period of 3 months since the date of the applicant's last application for a driver's licence; - Driving licence (including the D9 paper counterpart, if applicable); - Mandate, signed by the applicant, allowing the Council to verify their driving records with the DVLA, if the third anniversary of their last mandate shall occur before the expiry of the licence that the applicant is applying to be granted on renewal; and - Payment of the relevant fee for the grant of the licence, together with payment for any other costs. - HMRC 9 Digit Tax Code Check